This article looks in depth at how Ancestry Thrulines work. A deeper understanding will help you assess their accuracy and avoid some pitfalls.

 You’ve come a long way through this article if you haven’t got any.
 But here’s the two requirements:

 The absolute rule is to ensure your tree is linked and searchable.

 Ancestry also says that you should “build your linked family tree back at least four generations.”
 So that’s you, your folks, your grandparents, and your great-grandparents.
 That’s a little misleading.
 You certainly don’t need all your great-grandparents in your tree to get Thrulines.

 don’t have my paternal grandparents in my tree, although my maternal side is well-populated.
 Of course, I don’t get paternal Thrulines. but it doesn’t stop the maternal lines from showing.

 Your Thrulines are only as accurate as the trees from which they are generated.
 The bottom line is that some are going to be garbage.
 You need to evaluate them carefully before using the information to extend your own family tree.

 The evaluation of Thrulines is a topic all too itself.
 There are also known recurring problems such as second marriages and adoption.

-The next chapter is “Twelve Tips for Using Ancestry ThruLines“.
+Check out our article “Twelve Tips for Using Ancestry ThruLines“.
 It gives you a lot of strategies, tips, and tricks for using ThruLines in your family research.